Photography terms

 Trigger

 This is simply the button you press to take a picture.
-If autofocus is active, pressing it halfway will activate the focus with the autofocus points.
+If autofocus is active, pressing it halfway will activate focusing through the autofocus points.

 Underexposed